m7kvqbe1/home/content/posts/unix-sockets-protobuf-go.md

 ## Unix Sockets: Inter-Process Communication

-Unix sockets offer a method for inter-process communication (IPC) on the same machine.
+Unix Sockets offer a method for inter-process communication (IPC) on the same machine.
 It's faster and leaner than leveraging a network protocol like TCP.
 They're straightforward to set up in Go:

 ```go
 // server setup